Introduction

 Analysis

-We conducted a GLM analysis to look at BOLD activity related to r-values and e-values.
-This model included eight regressors: (i) onsets for all valid trials, modeled with a duration equal to the average RT across all valid choices and participants; (ii) same onsets and duration as (i) but modulated by |Δve | de-meaned across these trials within each run for each participant; (iii) same onsets and duration as (i) but modulated by |Δvr | demeaned across these trials within each run for each participant; (iv) same onsets and duration as (i) but modulated by RT demeaned across these trials within each run for each participant; (v) same onsets and duration as (i) but modulated by the e-value of the chosen item demeaned across trials within each run for each participant; (vi) same onsets and duration as (i) but modulated by the r-value of the chosen item demeaned across these trials within each run for each participant; (vii) to account for any differences in right/left choices between trial types we added a regressor with the same onsets and durations as (i), while the modulator was an indicator for right/left response; (viii) onsets for missed trials.
+Main fMRI Model included five regressors: (i) onsets for all valid trials, modeled with a duration equal to the average RT across all valid choices and participants; (ii) same onsets and duration as (i) modulated by RT demeaned across these trials within each run for each participant; (iii) same onsets and duration as (i) but modulated by the s-value of the chosen item demeaned across trials within each run for each participant; (iv) same onsets and duration as (i) but modulated by the d-value of the chosen item demeaned across these trials within each run for each participant; (v) onsets for missed trials.
 The map in Fig. 9 was generated using this model.

 GLMs were estimated using FSL’s FMRI Expert Analysis Tool (FEAT).
 The first-level time-series GLM analysis was performed for each run per participant using FSL’s FILM.
 The first-level contrast images were then combined across runs per participant using fixed effects.
 The group-level analysis was performed using FMRIB’s Local Analysis of Mixed Effects (FLAME1) (Beckmann et al., 2003).
-Group-level maps were corrected to control the family-wise error rate using cluster-based Gaussian random field correction for multiple comparisons, with an uncorrected cluster-forming threshold of z=2.3 and corrected extent threshold of p < 0.05.
+Group-level maps were corrected to control the family-wise error rate using cluster-based Gaussian random field correction for multiple comparisons, with an uncorrected cluster-forming threshold of z=3.1 and corrected extent threshold of p < 0.05.

 Author contributions